cdlib/eschol-ui/README.md

 Media query rules are organized in a "mobile-first" fashion, in that each one in the CSS declaration adds to or overrides the CSS written above it.

-For example, with this component named "flower", the background is initially rendered as green on a small screen, then changes color to yellow, then red as the screen size gets wider:
+For example, with the "flower" component, the background is initially rendered as green on a small screen, then changes color to yellow, then red as the screen size gets wider:

 ```scss